 You can, but it will make your SSI check lower.

-What if I rent a room in a house owned by my mother, father, sister, etc?
+What if I live in a room in a house owned by my mother, father, sister, etc?

 Social Security will allow this as long as you are paying your share.